GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 A note on how INP is calculated
 {% endDetailsSummary %}

 As stated above, INP is calculated by observing all the interactions made with a page.
-The interaction with the worst latency is reported as INP, however, one worst interaction is ignored for every 50 interactions.
-The vast majority of page experiences do not have over 50 interactions.
+For most sites the interaction with the worst latency is reported as INP.
+However, for pages with large numbers of interactions, random hiccups can result in an unusually high interaction on an otherwise responsive site.
+The more interactions, the more likely this is to happen.
+To counter this, and give a better measure of the actual responsiveness for those types of pages, we ignore one highest interaction for every 50 interactions.
+The vast majority of page experiences do not have over 50 interactions so will report the worst interaction.
+The 75th percentile of all the page views is then reported as usual, which further removes outliers to give a value that the vast majority of users experience or better.
 {% endDetails %}

 An _interaction_ is a group of event handlers that fire during the same logical user gesture.
 For example, "tap" interactions on a touchscreen device include multiple events, such as `pointerup`, `pointerdown`, and `click`.
 An interaction can be driven by JavaScript, CSS, built-in browser controls (such as form elements), or a combination thereof.